Dominic Rhodes: Indianapolis Colts (first stint)

 After two years at Midwestern State University, Rhodes decided to go to the NFL.
 Despite his college experience, he was not chosen in the 2001 NFL draft.
 He was signed as an undrafted free agent by the Indianapolis Colts.

 In a 2001 game against the Kansas City Chiefs, Rhodes returned a kickoff for a touchdown.
 In that game, the Indianapolis Colts' starting running back, Edgerrin James, injured his knee and ended his season.
 As a result, Rhodes was the starting running back for the rest of the Colts' 2001 season.
 That year, Rhodes ran for the most rushing yards by an undrafted rookie in NFL history, with 1,104, despite only starting the final nine games of the season.
 Rhodes missed the entire 2002 season due to a torn ACL.
 After recovering, he backed up James from 2003 to 2005.

 During the 2006 NFL season, Rhodes split time with rookie running back Joseph Addai, as James left for the Arizona Cardinals.
 Rhodes finished the year with 641 yards and five touchdowns.
-On February 4, 2007, in Super Bowl XLI, he scored a one-yard touchdown and rushed for over 100 yards to help the Colts claim a 29–17 victory.
+On February 4, 2007, in Super Bowl XLI, he was the leading rusher with 113 yards on 21 carries that saw him score a one-yard touchdown before halftime to give the Colts a 16–14 lead in a game they ultimately won 29–17 to give Rhodes a Super Bowl ring.